ShreeyansB/bubby-tasks/README.md

-# node-tasks
+# bubby-tasks
-A Command Line program to store basic tasks
+A Command Line program made using NodeJS to store basic tasks

 ## Installation
 ```javascript